Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Experiments

-{\bf Accuracy with Increasing Test Identities} A sufficient test set is essential for evaluating the performance of the gait recognizer.
+{\bf Accuracy with Increasing Test Identities.} A sufficient test set is essential for evaluating the performance of the gait recognizer.
 In this experiment, we study the relationship between the search space scale and the Rank-1 accuracy as shown in Figure \ref{fig:different_identities_in_test_set}.
 When the test identities increase from 1K to 6K, almost all approaches suffer from accuracy degradation.
-More specifically, GaitSet scores 57.45\% Rank-1 on 1K test identities but decreases to 49.83\% when test size is doubled.
-When the subjects increase to 6K, precision degradations of both GaitSet and GaitPart are more than 10\%.
-With increasing identities in the gallery, the possibility of inter-subject appearance similarity becomes higher, so recognizing certain identity by top retrieval is more challenging.
+More specifically, SPOSGait scores 83.20\% Rank-1 on 1K test identities but decreases to 79.88\% when the test size is doubled.
+When the subjects increase to 6K, the precision degradation of SPOSGait is near 10\%.
+With increasing identities in the gallery, the possibility of inter-subject appearance similarity becomes higher, so recognizing certain identities by top retrieval is more challenging.
 Evaluation results on other baselines come to the same conclusion.

-{\bf Accuracy with Distractor Set} In gait applications, the gallery size may be very large considering numerous unrelated identities.
-We add the constructed distractor set into the gallery to investigate this practical setting.
-As shown in Figure \ref{fig:different_gallery_size}, by enlarging the gallery with distractor set, most approaches obtain lower recognition scores.
-When all 233K distractor sequences are involved, Rank-1 of the best baseline GaitSet decreases to 41.97\%.
-Accuracy with distractor set shows the necessity of the GREW benchmark again.
+{\bf Accuracy with Distractor Set.} In gait applications, the gallery size may be very large considering numerous unrelated identities.
+We add the constructed distractor set into the gallery to investigate this practice setting.
+As shown in Figure \ref{fig:different_gallery_size}, by enlarging the gallery with a distractor set, most approaches obtain lower recognition scores.
+When all 233K distractor sequences are involved, Rank-1 of SPOSGait decreases to 68.56\%.
+Accuracy with the distractor set shows the necessity of the GREW benchmark again.

-\subsection{Performance on Different Attributes}
+\subsubsection{Performance on Different Attributes}

-This section investigates the performance variations of gait recognition between different attributes, including gender, age group, carrying and dressing.
-We adopt GaitSet \cite{xxx} as the recognition approach since it performs best in the baseline experiments.
+This section investigates the performance variations of gait recognition between different attributes, including gender, age group, carrying, and dressing.
+We adopt SPOSGait as the recognition approach.